🎤 Micdrop

 ])

 Every step requires understanding frames, processors, and how they chain together.
-Configuration of sample rates, audio codecs, and buffering strategies adds more complexity.
+You still configure sample rates, audio codecs and buffering strategies on top of that.

 4. Deployment burden